DavidGomez-dev/wenospeakamericano/index.md

 ### All information to study, work or live in the United States

-We No American Speak is the definitive guide you need to study, work or live in the United States.
-It is probably the most complete work that has been written about all the procedures, documents, steps and tricks to be given to succeed in the country.
-It collects more than six years of research and personal experiences of David Gómez and Laura Carreño, who have successfully advised dozens of people to get their dream of emigrating to the USA.
+We No American Speak is the definitive guide you need to **study, work or live in the United States**.
+It is probably the most complete work that has been written about all the procedures, documents, steps and tricks to succeed in the country.
+It collects more than six years of research and personal experiences of David Gomez and Laura Carreño, who have successfully advised dozens of people to **achieve their dream** of emigrating to the USA.

 In a casual but objective tone, the multitude of concepts, norms and peculiarities of the American country are explained.
-It is difficult to find so much structured and so easy to read information.Mixed with funny anecdotes and personal reflections, it is put in context and it is possible to understand the curious American society, a model that praises from outside but that is full of shadows.
+It is difficult to find information so well structured and easy to read in other sources.
+Mixing **funny anecdotes** and personal reflections, it is possible to understand the curious American society, a model being praised from the outside but that is also full of shadows.

 ![Buy We No Speak Americano book in Amazon](/assets/images/we-no-speak-americano-book.jpg){: .align-left}

-Concepts such as visa F, OPT, the social Security, the Credit History, the sexual Harrassment, the Taxes, the Employment Permit or the importance of the Attorneys, are treated with precision and simplicity.
+Concepts such as visa F, OPT, _Social Security_, _Credit History_, _Sexual Harassment_, taxes, _the Employment Permit_ or the importance of attorneys, are treated with precision and simplicity.

-Its more than 250 pages are structured in 22 chapters and 5 sections: visas and legal documents to be in the country, procedures to study in the US and work later, find employment and succeed in it, usual steps to live as find a house, car, caror deal with banks or taxes and, finally, face the return to the country of origin.
+Its more than 250 pages are structured into 22 chapters and 5 sections: visas and legal documents to be in the country, procedures to study in the US and work later, finding employment and succeed in it, typical issues to live such as finding a house, car, or dealing with banks or taxes and, finally, coping with the return to the country of origin.

-The text is prepared to support the foreseeable legislative changes of each political cycle, deepening the facts that explain the rise of nationalism and discovering the closest future.
+The text is prepared to support legislative changes of each political cycle, deepening into the facts that explain the rise of nationalism and discovering the closest future.

-A book that will accompany you from before passing the border until you are one more American.
+A book that will accompany you from **before passing the border until you are one more American**.
 {% include amazon_row %}

 {% include paralax_row id="paralax_row1" type="left" %}